The culture didn’t need another platform.

 - Clash of The Generational Gap

-Much of the shows hype centers on the personalities of the two stars, who use their satiric and impassioned perspectives to magnify their impact on hip-hop culture.
+Much of the shows hype centers on the personalities of the two stars, who use their satiric and impassioned perspectives to evaluate hip-hop culture.
 But let’s be honest, what’s more entertaining are Joe’s enraged blow ups at the half-smirked face of Akademiks.

 - Artists Can Speak Openly

-One of the best aspects of the show is artists’ desire to walk to the doors of Complex, sit on the couch of the show, and address topics that revolve around themselves or the culture.
-It offsets the views of Joe and Akademiks, and allows artists to confront topics through their experience(s) in the industry.
+One of the best aspects of the show is artists’ desire to walk through the doors of Complex, sit on the couch of the show, and address topics that revolve around themselves and the culture.
+It offsets the views of Joe and Akademiks, allowing artists to confront topics through their experience(s) in the industry.

 - Akademiks’ Perspective